 Live agent training (LAT) is a special opportunity for trainees to understand the characteristics of a live threat in a controlled manner.
 But what is important is that they get the very best out of that opportunity without wasting time struggling with learning how to use their detectors.

-Historically CWA detection has tended to consist primarily of determining if Blister agent (H) or Nerve agent (G) was present.
+Historically detection of chemical warfare agents has tended to consist primarily of determining if a blister agent (H) or Nerve agent (G) was present.

 Some detectors also had the capability of detecting a few additional agents.
 But, by and large, the relatively limited detection capability was dictated by the perceived threat at that time, which of course drove the market for detectors.